mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Returns all users who have the specified tag type and value.
        - `_filterUsers(tags?: { [tagType: string]: String|Number }, location?: String): (user: User)[]`
            - *Effects:* Returns all users who match all specified tag type/value pairs (if any), and/or are in the specified location (if provided).
 If neither is provided, returns all users.
+    - **Notes:**
+        - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches

 - **SharedGoals** [User, User]